GregKaighin/bedfordshire-bicycle-club/README.md

 #### Issue 2

 Also on the route plannaer, I had an issue with the waypoint input fields not returning results biased towards the boundary of the map.
-This was fixed by applying the getBounds() function directly to the created input fields (routes.js line 173).
+This was fixed by changing the way the getBounds() is applied to the dynamically created waypoint input fields (routes.js line 173).

+#### Issue 3

+There was a problem with the contact form not clearing the fields after a successful form submission.
+This was fixed by adding `$('#form-reset')[0].reset();` to the emailjs.js file.

 ## Features for Future Releases

 # Technology Used

 ## Programming Languages

 - HTML5
 - CSS3
 - JavaScript

 ## Frameworks, Libraries and Tools

 - [Adobe Photoshop](https://www.adobe.com/uk/products/photoshop.html) for editing the images.
 - [Balsamiq Wireframes](https://balsamiq.com/) for creating the wireframes.
 - [Bootstrap](https://getbootstrap.com/) for the Navbar, card, carousel, gallery and form components.